Genesis-bianca1/simple-grade-calculator/readme.md

 Functions of the system:
-1. Login
+1. Secure and encrypted Login
-2. Redirect to enter grades table page
+2. Redirection to the 'Enter Marks' table page
-3. Enter grades of students' registered modules
+3. Enter the appropriate marks of students' registered modules
 4. Upon pressing 'Calculate' button:
        Mark is translated into grades
        Award based on degree criteria is revealed
 5. Results above are displayed on a new page as a 'Results' table.
+6. Log out and delete session's data